2018–19 Ukrainian Amateur Cup

-The 2018–19 Ukrainian Amateur Cup season was scheduled to start on August 22, 2018.
+The 2018–19 Ukrainian Amateur Cup was the 23rd season of the national football cup competition for amateur teams, which was scheduled to start on August 22, 2018.

-The cup holders FC LNZ-Lebedyn were defeated by FC Dnipro in quarterfinals.
+The cup holders FC LNZ-Lebedyn were defeated by FC Dnipro in the quarterfinals.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).